 The different types of vegetarianism

-Lacto-vegetarianism : Lacto-vegetarians exclude meat, poultry, fish, seafood and eggs from their diet, but consume dairy products.
+Lacto-vegetarianism: Lacto-vegetarians exclude meat, poultry, fish, seafood, and eggs from their diet but consume dairy products.

-Ovo-vegetarianism : ovo-vegetarians exclude meat, poultry, fish, seafood and dairy products from their diet, but consume eggs.
+Ovo-vegetarianism: Ovo-vegetarians exclude meat, poultry, fish, seafood, and dairy products from their diet but consume eggs.

-Nutrients to watch vary depending on the type of vegetarianism.
+The nutrients to watch vary depending on the type of vegetarianism.
 Indeed, the more varied the diet, the lower the risk of nutritional deficiencies.
 Among the nutrients to watch are various vitamins, minerals, and omega-3s.

-Vitamins to monitor
+Vitamins to watch

 Vitamin B12